StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-links/remove-a-link-from-a-case.md

 <!-- md:version 5.5 -->

-This topic provides step-by-step instructions for removing a [link from a case](../cases/about-cases.md#linking-elements) in TheHive.
+This topic provides step-by-step instructions for removing a [link from a case](../about-cases.md#linking-elements) in TheHive.

 !!! info "Not applicable to alert links"
-    This procedure doesn't apply to alert links that are automatically created when [importing an alert into a new case](../create-a-new-case.md#create-a-case-from-an-alert) or [merging it into an existing one](../../alerts/merge-an-alert-into-an-existing-case.md).
+    This procedure doesn't apply to alert links that are automatically created when [merging an alert into a new case](../create-a-new-case.md#create-a-case-from-an-alert) or [merging it into an existing one](../../alerts/merge-an-alert-into-an-existing-case.md).
 To unlink an alert and a case, refer to [Unlink an Alert and a Case](../../alerts/unlink-alert-case.md).

 {!includes/access-manage-case-links.md!}